square/maker/src/components/Text/README.md

 ## Unthemed

-It's possible to use the Text component without a parent Theme component, however the base font size, font size scale factor, base line height, and line height scale factor are no longer customizable.
+It's possible to use the Text component without a parent Theme component, however the base font size and font size scale factor are no longer customizable.

 ```vue
 <template>